Paralysis agitans; Shaking palsy

 - Slowed movements

-- Loss of small or fine hand movements; writing may become small and difficult to read; eating becomes difficults
+- Loss of small hand movements.
+Your writing may become small and difficult to read.

-- Usually occurs in the limbs at rest, or when the arm or leg is held out
+- Occur when your arm or leg is held out

 Other symptoms may include: